Banks In 2018: Winners For A Growing Economy

 Another positive sign for the banking industry is the industry's credit quality.
 Chart 2 shows my favorite credit quality metric for the industry: the moving four quarters of loan-loss provision as a percentage of industry assets.
 This chart reveals credit quality concerns are at historic lows: .29% versus historic average of .58% and a peak of 2% in 2009.

 Chart 3 provides an important insight into the aggregate risk profile of the banking industry in November 2017.
 This chart is derived from the Federal Reserve's quarterly survey of senior loan officers from across 60 US banks.
 It indicates that banks as a group are tightening credit in card, auto, commercial real estate, construction and development, and particularly multifamily lending.

 In contrast, banks are modestly loosening credit standards for commercial and industrial lending.
 Finally, 1 to 4 family mortgage lending shows little change since the last survey.
 The punch line from this report is that there is no evidence US banks are opening up the credit spigot.

 Chart 3

 Given the industry's cautiousness, it should come as no surprise bank lending is not robust.
-Chart 4 shows the industry's loan growth year-over-year at 3.38% as of September 30, 2017.
+Chart 4 shows the industry's loan growth year over year at 3.38% as of September 30, 2017.
 Note that the growth rate has been cut in half from one year ago.
 (The data from 1984 through Q2 2017 are drawn from the FDIC quarterly reports.
-Q3 2017 data are from www.bankregdata.com which compiles its reporting from Call Reports.)
+Q3 2017 data are from www.bankregdata.com, which compiles its reporting from Call Reports.)

 Chart 4